Amazon Prime Video is investing heavily in original Indian content for its streaming service.

 - part that new Sacha Baron Cohen thriller The Spy…

-- this is going to be a big one.
+This is going to be a big one, mark my words as of October 2019!

-Starring Manoj Bajpayee as Srikant, Sharib Hashmi as JK Talpade, Neeraj Madhav as Moosa, Priyamani as Suchitra, Vedant Sinha as Atharv, Mehak Thakur as Dhriti, Shahab Ali as Sajid, Pawan Chopra as Sharma, Shreya Dhanwanthary as Zoya and Sharad Kelkar as Arvind, Darshan Kumaar as Sameer and many more.
+Starring Manoj Bajpayee as Srikant, Sharib Hashmi, Neeraj Madhav as Moosa, Priyamani as Suchitra, Vedant Sinha, Mehak Thakur as Dhriti, Shahab Ali as Sajid, Pawan Chopra as Sharma, Shreya Dhanwanthary as Zoya and Sharad Kelkar, Darshan Kumaar.

 This Mafia crime thriller has just been renewed for a second season and Pankaj Tripathi and Ali Fazal steal the show as always in this North Indian mobster story full of violence and lawlessness.